Are you one of those designers struggling with fleeting attention spans?

 You might have ‘put your heart’ in the hands of your users to provide them the best experience, but you’re still the authority of your website and your content.

-Earning attention is tightly connected to earning respect, so try to appear as professional as you can.
+Earning attention is tightly connected to earning respect, so try to appear as professional as you can, especially if you’re into designing, online consulting, or basically anything that requires you to have expertise in the digital realm.

 Give flawless feedback, minimize grammar and other mistakes, avoid ads and innovate your content.
 You should establish yourself as an authority on what you’re offering, writing about, or selling.